tetsu97/klipper-pizza-oven/README.md

 * Language Localization: Add support for multiple languages (e.g., German, Czech).

+* Job History: Log and review past cycles, including a chart of the actual temperature curve.

 * Theme Switching: Implement a light theme and a high-contrast mode.

 * And much more...